slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
-> *'Dont ever work for someone you dont want to become.' -- Kevin Kelly*
+> *"Dont ever work for someone you dont want to become."
+-- Kevin Kelly*
 - if you can't see yourself working with someone for life, don't work with them for a day. -- Naval Ravikant*
 - The most important lessons I learned were to remember that I'd hired them to do things that I could not.
 As such, they knew their job better than I did.
 If I could have done it myself, I'd not have had to hire them.
 - (kk) Being enthusiastic is worth 25 IQ points.